whoIsOneZero/simple_shell/README.md

 ### 8.Displaying Output
-If the executed command generates output, such as text or data, the shell exhibits this output in the terminal for the user's viewing.
+If the executed command generates output, such as text or data, the shell exhibits this output in the terminal for the user's viewing, using the write command.

 ### 9.Returning the Prompt
 Following the completion of the executed command, the shell reverts to its